How to Legally Manage Remote Hiring in Latin America

 What is an employer of record and how does it work for remote hiring in Latin America?

-An employer of record is a service that acts as the legal employer for a remote worker in a different country.
+Remote work arrangements have made it easier for companies to hire talent from different countries, and an employer of record is a service that acts as the legal employer for a remote worker in a different country.
 They handle all employment and legal responsibilities, including payroll, benefits, and compliance with local labor laws.
 This option can be beneficial for companies that do not have a legal entity in the country they are hiring from.

 Can an agent of record be used for remote hiring in Latin America?